abhiaagarwal/abhiaagarwal/content/programming/languages/python/fastapi/globals-in-fastapi.md

 When this engine is created, our application now has one engine.
 Problem solved!

 This is a suboptimal solution.
 Our application only creates the engine when a handler that requires the dependency is called.
 Your application could start up, and things _seem_ alright, but it could then crash on a request if you failed to get a connection for some reason.
-With the engine tied outside the lifecycle of the application, we don't get predictable teardowns, which has all the potential for side-effects.
+When the engine is managed outside the application lifecycle, teardown becomes unpredictable.

 Our database should live _immediately before_ and immediately _after_ FastAPI, like an outer layer.
 We initialize it when FastAPI starts up, and when we CTRL-C (aka `SIGTERM`), our database should have the opportunity to clean itself up.
 It would be convenient if we could tie it to, say, the _lifespan_ of FastAPI...

 > [!example]
 > Some people attempt to solve this conundrum using [`contextvars`](https://github.com/fastapi/fastapi/discussions/8628).
-Contextvars scare me and I avoid them wherever possible.
+I find contextvars confusing and prefer to avoid them when I can.

 # The right way with ASGI Lifespan